madcock/ep128emu-core/README.md

   * Pressing **R3** will zoom in to the actual content, cropping black/single-colored borders
   * Borders can be cropped completely (default) or using a margin configurable among core options

 For the emulation features, see the [original README](README).
-SD card, SID, MIDI emulation is not available in ep128emu-core.
+Since GUI is replaced by retroarch, features that would require own window (debugger, keyboard layout setting, etc) are not available.
+Some extra features not required for original games are also excluded (SD card, SID, MIDI, Spectrum emulation card for EP, mouse).

 ## Using the binaries